Email UsEmail Us

 The medical services of the program are covered by OHIP if an insured patient is referred by their physician for medically necessary treatment.

-As well, patients are charged a sign-up fee to pay for materials and program services that aren’t insured by OHIP.
-(Materials include a workbook, handouts & 5 CD recordings.
-Non-OHIP services include the participation of the program's non-medical health professionals.)
+As well, patients are charged a sign-up fee to pay for some materials and program services not insured by OHIP.
+(OHIP funding does not include participation by the program’s non-medical health professionals.)

 Is your health worth 60 minutes a day?